 - 6.1.
 References.
 AFI 11-214 contains A/G procedures and restrictions applicable to all aircraft.
 This chapter contains procedures and restrictions specific to F-15E operations. - 6.1.1.
-In accordance with AFI 11-214, Chapter 5 restrictions on final switch configurations when expending A/G ordnance, "final switch configuration" is defined as Master Arm "ARM." - 6.1.2.
-Aircrew will ensure they are completely familiar with range restrictions regarding Master Arm usage as well as run-in heading adherence and verification/confirmation of targeting (if applicable).
-Pilots shall positively identify the target prior to weapons release.
-For wartime or contingency sorties, comply with ROE.
-For training sorties, achieve positive identification by either visually acquiring the target or by confirming target location through valid on-board/off-board cues.
-Exercise caution when relying on a single cue to confirm target location.
-For night training sorties when actual training, inert or live weapons will be released via a visual attack mode, do not rely on visual cues alone; confirm visual acquisition of the target with at least one additional on-board/off-board cue before releasing weapons.
-Cues may include, but are not limited to, radar, GPS, marking rounds, TGP or Infrared (IR) Maverick lock on, IR pointers or NVG compatible marking devices. - 6.1.2.1.
-For multiple passes, unless otherwise stipulated in range restrictions, do not Master Arm hot until aircraft is in such a position that any inadvertent/unintentional release is contained within the range boundaries. - 6.1.2.2.
-If in doubt or loss of target situation awareness is lost, ensure the Master Arm is "SAFE" to mitigate the change of an inadvertent/unintentional release. - 6.2.
+IAW AFI 11-214, Chapter 5 restrictions on final switch configurations when expending A/G ordnance, "final switch configuration" is defined as Master Arm "ARM". - 6.1.2.
+Especially in the employment of live and/or heavyweight inert ordnance on training ranges, aircrew will ensure they are completely familiar with range restrictions regarding Master Arm usage as well as run-in heading adherence and verification/confirmation of targeting (if applicable). - 6.1.2.1.
+For multiple passes, unless otherwise stipulated in range restrictions, do not Master Arm hot until aircraft is in such a position that any inadvertent/unintentional release will be contained within the range boundaries. - 6.1.2.2.
+If in doubt or target situation awareness is lost, priority shall be given to ensuring the Master Arm is "SAFE" to mitigate the change of an inadvertent/unintentional release. - 6.2.
 Simulated Attacks against Off-Range or Manned Targets.
-In addition to AFI 11-214, Chapter 5, restrictions, the following guidance applies (in addition to any host nation restrictions if applicable): - 6.2.1.
-"Simulated attacks" are defined as the combined use of A/G Training Programmable Armament Control Set (PACS), A/G Master Mode, Master Arm "ARM," and pickle button actuation. - 6.2.2.
-Stations loaded with actual carted ordnance may not be selected on any Training PACS program.
-This applies to Suspended Utility Unit (SUU)-20s loaded with Bomb Dummy Unit (BDU)-33s, but does not apply to empty SUU-20s unless the SUU-20 itself is carted. - 6.2.3.
-The laser is only to be used in approved areas as stipulated in FLIP, Range Guidance, Letters of Agreement, and/or Host Nation guidance as applicable.
-(T-0).
+In addition to AFI 11-214, Chapter 5, restrictions, the following guidance applies (in addition to any host nation restrictions if applicable). - 6.2.1.
+"Simulated attacks" are defined as the combined use of A/G Master Mode, Master Arm "ARM", and pickle button actuation. - 6.2.2.
+The A/G Training Programmable Armament Control Set (PACS) must be used. - 6.2.3.
+Stations loaded with actual carted ordnance must not be selected on any Training PACS program.
+This applies to SUU-20s loaded with BDU-33s, but does not apply to empty SUU-20s unless the SUU-20 itself is carted. - 6.2.4.
+The laser shall only be used in approved areas as stipulated in FLIP, Range Guidance, Letters of Agreement, and/or Host Nation guidance as applicable.